SAP S/4HANA Cloud – System Setup

-In this serie of 3 blogs I will cover the following technical topics in order to give you a complete insight into a full and succesfull S/4HANA Cloud Implementation:
+In this 3 blogs series I will cover the following technical topics in order to give you an end to end view of a full S/4HANA Cloud Implementation:

 - Blog 1: S/4HANA Cloud – System Setup